-FJUHSD will follow all reopening recommendations specified by the California Department of Public Health as noted under section 12 of the COVID-19 INDUSTRY GUIDANCE: Schools and School Based Programs.
-See link to the specific Schools Reopening Recommendations here and on the following 5 pages.
+FJUHSD will follow all reopening recommendations specified by the California Department of Public Health as noted under section 12 of the COVID-19 INDUSTRY GUIDANCE: Schools and SchoolBased Programs.
+See link to the specific Schools Reopening Recommendations.
+On January 14, state health officials announced updated guidance for K-12 schools outline requirements for campuses that have already reopened along with criteria for those planning to resume in-person instruction.
+Click here for the COVID-19 and Reopening In-Person Instruction Framework.